schilkp/KiCad_Devices/README.md

 | **XSD-C4649_TO220_Heatsink** <br/> Small, cheap, TO220 Heatsink | Use Heatsink or Heatsink_Pad |  <br/> ![XSD-C4649_TO220_Heatsink Footprint ](XSD-C4649_TO220_Heatsink/Doc/Footprint1.jpg)  |
 | **YM2612** <br/> Vintage 6 Ch, 4 Operator FM Synth IC |  <br/> ![YM2612 Symbol ](YM2612/Doc/Symbol1.png) |  |

-# Python Library Manager:
+# Python Readme Manager:
-Managed using a Python script in /LibraryManager/
+Managed using a Python script in LibraryManager/

+To re-generate this readme, run LibraryManager/LibraryManager.py from the root of the repository (or from LibraryManager/).

+This file is then regenerated using the Device.json files in each folder.